Forcepoint/fp-pta-ansible-jenkins-node-jnlp-win/README.md

   This defaults to the ansible host name.
 * jenkins_node_host: The DNS/IP address for the node.
 This defaults to the ansible host's default IPV4 address.
 * jenkins_node_master_ca_cert: The path to the CA certificate for verifying SSL connections with the master, if needed.
+* jenkins_node_openjdk_major_version: The major version of OpenJDK to install.
+This defaults to the same major version that the jenkins master role uses.
+* jenkins_node_openjdk_full_version: The full version of OpenJDK to install.
+Defaults to "latest" but you can provide a specific version if you like.
+EX: "11.0.6.1"

 ## Dependencies